Areas of Practice

 ▪ Strategic Patent Procurement ▪ Intellectual Property Counseling and Opinions ▪ Due Diligence Investigation ▪ Intellectual Property Agreements ▪ Outsourced In-House IP Counsel Services

-Located in the northern suburb of Portland, Oregon, Kaplan IP Law provides the high quality IP services clients expect from top-tier law firms, but with the personal attention and cost effectiveness of small-scale practice.
-The firm is operated by Mr. Kaplan who from 1992 to 2002 gained experience at large top-tier IP practices.
+Located a few miles north of Portland, Oregon, in Camas, Washington, Kaplan IP Law provides the high quality IP services clients expect from top-tier law firms, but with the personal attention and cost effectiveness of small-scale practice.
+The firm is operated by Mr. Kaplan who from 1992 to 2002 gained over 10 years of experience at large top-tier IP practices.
 Throughout his over 23 year career as an IP attorney, he has leveraged his graduate training in electrical engineering and computer science by focusing on high technology patents.
-Mr. Kaplan began at Fish & Neave (now the Fish & Neave IP Group of Ropes & Gray), where he obtained substantial patent litigation experience.
+Mr. Kaplan began at Fish & Neave (now the Fish & Neave IP Group of Ropes & Gray), where he obtained substantial experience with high-stakes patent litigation (e.g., Digital Equipment Corp. v.
+Intel Corp.).
 He then went on to join, as a partner, other national law firms and specialize in strategic patent procurement, IP counseling, and IP related agreements.
 Prior to starting an independent practice in 2003, Mr. Kaplan was a partner with Howrey Simon Arnold & White.

 Mr. Kaplan has substantial legal experience in the IP issues particular to computer technology, and is recognized as an expert in the area of integrated circuits.
 His broad range of legal experience also includes robotics, neuron-level man-machine interfaces, artificial intelligence, natural language processing, computer networks, and sophisticated business methods.
 Mr. Kaplan counsels companies in high technology industries, companies using technology in innovative ways and investment firms seeking IP advice or due diligence.
 He regularly represents clients on both coasts, ranging in size from startups to industry leaders.